PGM-Lab/InferPy/docs/notes/guidedata.rst

    :lines: 113-114

-Note that column names must be the same than those in our model.
-In case of being different or reading from a file without header, we might use the mapping functionality:
+Note that column names must be the same as those in the model.
+In case of being different or reading from a file without header, we use the mapping functionality: